Promotion of Diversity and Inclusion

 System/Measure Overview

-The project to advance women’s careers (corporate measures) In FY2021, as measures to promote diversity and inclusion, we established a new project system to create human resource pools of female employees who can be candidates for executives, to introduce a training program for them, and to implement support programs for employees taking childcare leave as well as measures to encourage male employees to take childcare leave.
+The project to advance women’s careers (WEoT*) In FY2021, as measures to promote diversity and inclusion, we established a new project system to create human resource pools of female employees who can be candidates for executives, to introduce a training program for them, and to implement support programs for employees taking childcare leave as well as measures to encourage male employees to take childcare leave.
 Based on our vision: Create a company where every one of employees from diverse backgrounds can thrive, and aim for improved job satisfaction, we are promoting diversity and inclusion from the viewpoint of advancing women’s careers.

 Participation in cross-industrial exchange training for female employees We send female prospective leadership candidates to cross-industrial exchange training to encourage them to widen their perspective, engage in networking, and improve their communication skills (since FY2014, and attended by young female employees from nine different cross-industry companies, including Toshiba).

-Next-generation female leader development program (trial)
+Next-generation female leader development program (WEoT Mirai Workshop)

 We hold seminars for female employees just under managerial positions for the following purposes: